parrt/cs601/lectures/threads.md

 From: [Concurrency vs parallel execution](http://programmers.stackexchange.com/questions/190719/the-difference-between-concurrent-and-parallel-execution):

-<blockquote>**Concurrency** means that two or more calculations happen within the same time frame, and there is usually some sort of dependency between them.
+<blockquote><b>Concurrency</b> means that two or more calculations happen within the same time frame, and there is usually some sort of dependency between them.
 (Terence: GUIs have multiple things going on at the same time and are therefore concurrent but there might only be one processor so no parallelism.)

-<p>**Parallelism** means that two or more calculations happen simultaneously.
+<p><b>Parallelism</b> means that two or more calculations happen simultaneously.

 <p>Put boldly, concurrency describes a problem (two things need to happen together), while parallelism describes a solution (two processor cores are used to execute two things simultaneously).